Active Inference and Epistemic Value in Graphical Models: Appendix

 with $\tilde{p}(y_{\tau})$ the goal prior, and $p(x_{\tau} | y_{\tau}, \bm{u}_{t:\tau})$ a state posterior that needs to be further defined.

 Using Bayes rule, we can express the state posterior in terms of the observation model and a posterior predictive for the state, as

 The posterior predictive $p(x_{\tau} | \bm{u}_{t:\tau})$ is explicitly conditioned on the policy $\bm{u}_{t:\tau}$, from current time $t$ up to and including future time $\tau$, and thus represents the forward prediction (filtering solution) for the current state belief given preceding controls (whilst excluding preceding goals).
-From the GM definition of \eqref{eq:generative-model}, the posterior predictive for the state then becomes\footnote{The definition of \cite[p.~192]{friston_active_2015} implicitly defines this forward prediction as a marginalization over states, which is made explicit in the definition of \eqref{eq:EFE_filtering}.
+Using the generative model engine definition, the posterior predictive for the state then becomes\footnote{The definition of \cite[p.~192]{friston_active_2015} implicitly defines this forward prediction as a marginalization over states, which is made explicit in the definition of \eqref{eq:EFE_filtering}.
 In general, this marginalization need not be tractable, in which case it can also be approximated by on-line optimization of an appropriate BFE objective on the generative model engine.}

 The second step of \eqref{eq:EFE_filtering} simplifies the expression by marginalizing over $\bm{y}_{t:\tau}$.
-The posterior predictive can then conveniently be computed by message passing on the GM \cite{blahut_least_2002}, using a single forward pass.
+The posterior predictive can then conveniently be computed by message passing on the generative model \cite{blahut_least_2002}, using a single forward pass.

 We are now prepared to construct the instantaneous EFE (the EFE at time $\tau$), which is defined as \cite{friston_active_2015}

 Upon substitution of \eqref{eq:EFE_GM_Bayes} in \eqref{eq:EFE_instantaneous}, the instantaneous EFE factorizes into ambiguity and risk, as